 - (a) Subarea F Development Standards:

 - 1. Base Floor Area Ratio: 20%

 - 2. Maximum Achievable Floor Area Ratio: 20%

-- 3. Maximum Height: 2 Stories

-- 4. Maximum Impervious Coverage: 50%

-- 5. Setbacks: 20 feet.
-Orange Avenue setbacks must allow for at least a 17-foot wide sidewalk and 5-foot landscape buffer area on the back of curb.
-Setbacks on Capen Avenue, Aragon Avenue and Denning Drive must allow for at least a 10-foot wide sidewalk and 5-foot landscape buffer area on the back of curb.
-Where the building requires an additional setback to achieve a 17-foot sidewalk, the area shall be dedicated as a public access easement.
-Where the building requires an additional setback to achieve the required sidewalk, landscape

-- buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement. - 6.
-Maximum Residential Density: No Residential Uses Allowed - (b) Additional Subarea Requirements: This area shall not be used for any other future purpose than public space, recreation, open sports/recreation facilities, including ancillary structures, or the parking needed to support these uses.
-No offices, classrooms, residences or other college uses shall be allowed on the property. - (7) Subarea G.

-Subarea G Development Standards:

-- 1. Base Floor Area Ratio: 45% - 2.
+- 3. Maximum Height: 2 Stories - 4.
+Maximum Impervious Coverage: 50% - 5.
+Setbacks: Maximum front setback is 0 feet, but must allow for at least a 17-foot wide sidewalk along Orange Avenue.
+Setbacks on Capen Avenue, Aragon Avenue and Denning Drive must allow for at least a 10-foot wide sidewalk and 2-foot buffer area on the back of curb.
+Where the building requires an additional setback to achieve the required sidewalk, buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement. - 6.
+Maximum Residential Density: No Residential Uses Allowed - (b) Additional Subarea Requirements: Any use other than public space, recreation, open sports/recreation facilities, including ancillary structures, or the parking needed to support these uses shall be prohibited.
+No offices, classrooms, residences or other college uses shall be allowed on the property. - (7) Subarea G. - (a) Subarea G Development Standards: - 1.
+Base Floor Area Ratio: 45% - 2.
 Maximum Achievable Floor Area Ratio: 45% - 3.
 Maximum Height: 2 Stories at max of 35 ft - 4.
 Maximum Impervious Coverage: 85% - 5.
 Setbacks: Front setback shall be 25 feet.
 Setbacks must allow for at least a 10-foot wide sidewalk and 5-foot landscape buffer area along Fairbanks Avenue.
 Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement.
 Side setback is a minimum of 5 feet, and rear setback is a minimum of 10 feet. - 6.
-Maximum Residential Density: 17 Units/Acre

-Additional Development Requirements.
-This Subarea G represents an opportunity to expand Martin Luther King Jr., Park to create an increased greenway connection to Mead Botanical Garden, for cleanup of environmental hazards threatening water quality, educational opportunities regarding karst formation (sinkholes) and to improve traffic flow.
+Maximum Residential Density: 17 Units/Acre.
+Residential Uses shall only be allowed above the ground floor fronting Orange Avenue. - (b) Additional Development Requirements.
+This Subarea G represents an opportunity to expand Martin Luther King, Jr. Park to create an increased greenway connection to Mead Botanical Garden, for cleanup of environmental hazards threatening water quality, educational opportunities regarding karst formation (sinkholes) and to improve traffic flow.
 It is the intent of the City of Winter Park to acquire these properties for the extension of Martin Luther King, Jr. Park and to provide for transportation improvements.